factorial-io/undo-redo-vuex/README.md

 # undo-redo-vuex

 A Vuex plugin for module namespaced undo and redo functionality.
-This plugin takes inspiration and extends the work of [vuex-undo-redo](https://github.com/anthonygore/vuex-undo-redo).
+This plugin takes inspiration from and extends the work of [vuex-undo-redo](https://github.com/anthonygore/vuex-undo-redo).

 ## Installation